 Pinpointing why doesn’t my body absorb water requires thorough evaluation including:

-- BLOOD TESTS: ELECTROLYTE panels reveal imbalances; inflammatory markers hint towards IBD activity;
+- Blood Tests: Electrolyte panels reveal imbalances; inflammatory markers may hint toward IBD activity;

-- CELIAC DISEASE SCREENING: Tissue transglutaminase antibody tests detect autoimmune reaction;
+- Celiac Disease Screening: Tissue transglutaminase antibody tests can help detect autoimmune reaction related to celiac disease;

-- BARIUM SWALLOW OR CONTRAST STUDIES: This imaging evaluates structural abnormalities affecting transit time impacting absorption;
+- Barium Swallow Or Contrast Studies: This imaging evaluates structural abnormalities affecting transit time and digestion;

 Accurate diagnosis enables tailored treatment plans targeting root causes rather than just masking symptoms.